How to Feed a Baby with a Syringe?

 At times, your baby might be feeding off your breast but not in the quantities he should.
 In order to supplement his nutrition, you can make use of syringe feeding by either using your expressed breastmilk or formula.
-However, it is important to keep the amount in tandem with breastfeeding.
-If your baby starts feeding on the breast for a longer duration, ask your doctor for the right time to cut down on the supplemental feeding.
+Here are some tips that will help you syringe-feed your baby:

-If the tip of the syringe is uncomfortable for the child, you can attach a fine tube to the tip of it.
-This can be slid into the baby’s mouth, which he can suck on easily.
+- If the tip of the syringe is uncomfortable for the child, you can attach a fine tube to the tip of it.
+This can be slid into the baby’s mouth, which they can suck on easily.

 For most women, especially first-time mothers, the act of feeding breast milk with a syringe can feel weird and even saddening.
 The experience of having your baby feed on your breast is what constitutes the very experience of motherhood.
 However, prioritising your baby’s safety and needs is important.
 Over time, you might find an opportunity to get him back onto your breast.